Comparison — where GoFastr sits

 PocketBase has community MCP servers, FastAPI has FastAPI-MCP.
 GoFastr

-generates MCP tools too, but that's supporting evidence, not the
+GoFastr app can use directly), but that's supporting evidence, not the

 vs PocketBase

-The difference in kind: PocketBase is a host you configure;
+The difference in kind: PocketBase is a host you configure.

-blueprint/) that you commit, diff in code review, debug with a
+diff in code review, debug with a debugger, and refactor like any

 Choose PocketBase when you want a backend in five minutes, the

-server-rendered UI generated from the same declaration as the API.
+from the same schema as the API.

 vs Encore.go

-dashboard.
-It's commercially backed and significantly more mature.
+backed and more mature.

-coupling and a plain go.mod.
+and keeps a plain go.mod.

-Also a scope difference: Encore is backend-first; GoFastr
+Also a scope difference: Encore is backend-first; GoFastr generates

-between your binary and your VPS.
+your binary and your VPS.

 vs Wasp